-HASSET and ELSST are interdependent, however their content management and version release processes are currently different, resulting in the two being maintained separately.
-This project's aims are to maintain both, bring them into a single system and play a role in meeting the obligations for the new CESSDA organisation.
+HASSET and ELSST are interdependent, however, at the time their content management and version release processes were different, resulting in the two being maintained separately.
+This project aimed to maintain both, bring them into a single system and play a role in meeting the obligations for the new CESSDA organisation.

-In particular, the project will develop the thesaurus user interface for the benefit of both the UK Data Service and the wider CESSDA community.
-The two thesauri will be merged into a single system which will serve the needs of both the UK Data Service and CESSDA by providing a single interface for content management.
-The work will enable a much more flexible interface providing views of thesaurus subsets or different views of the same content depending on research need and/or the researcher’s chosen language.
+In particular, the project intended to develop the thesaurus user interface for the benefit of both the UK Data Service and the wider CESSDA community.
+The aim was to merge the two thesauri into a single system to serve the needs of both the UK Data Service and CESSDA by providing a single interface for content management.
+The team wanted to produce a more flexible interface providing views of thesaurus subsets or different views of the same content depending on research need and/or the researcher’s chosen language.

-There will be a full review of intellectual property issues in order to ensure accurate accreditation and appropriate licences and contracts for contributors to, and users of, ELSST, the multilingual thesaurus (i.e. those European partners who have provided translations or partial translations).
+A full review of intellectual property issues was planned in order to ensure accurate accreditation and appropriate licences and contracts for contributors to, and users of, ELSST, the multilingual thesaurus (i.e. those European partners who have provided translations or partial translations).

-The project's project officers undertake coordination activities required for the ongoing development of ELSST: overseeing the transfer of HASSET content into a new system; maintaining the content; establishing and maintaining quality control; taking day to day responsibility for the management, maintenance and further development of the thesaurus; contacting stakeholders; and support work to ensure appropriate management of IP in the thesaurus.
+The project officers also undertook coordination activities required for the ongoing development of ELSST: overseeing the transfer of HASSET content into a new system; maintaining the content; establishing and maintaining quality control; taking day to day responsibility for the management, maintenance and further development of the thesaurus; contacting stakeholders; and support work to ensure appropriate management of IP in the thesaurus.

-Updates on the progress of the project will be released via our ELSST blog.
+Updates on the progress of the project can be found at the ELSST blog.